Fergie Sutherland: Horse training

-In 1967 Sutherland moved to Co Cork in Ireland, when he heard his mother was contemplating selling Aghinagh House in Killinardrish.
+In 1967 Sutherland moved to County Cork in Ireland, when he heard his mother was contemplating selling Aghinagh House in Killinardrish.
 He transformed the dairy and pig farm into one of the country’s most successful small racing stables.

 Imperial Call

 After an impressive start to the 1996 racing season, Imperial Call ridden by Wexford born Jockey Conor O'Dwyer, beat Master Oats by six lengths to win the Hennessy at Leopardstown.

 Later that year he captured the Gold Cup at Cheltenham.
 He was Sutherland's first runner at the festival and became the first Irish-trained horse since Dawn Run ten years previously to capture the "blue riband event".

 He retired in 1996 but briefly resumed training for two years in 2000.
 Sutherland was awarded Irish Horse Racing Personality of the Year in 1996.

 During his retirement he enjoyed shooting and occasionally fishing.

 Personal life

 In April 1954 Sutherland married Judy Ranger in London.
 The reception was held in The Savoy.
 The couple had four children.
 After a brief second marriage he married for a third time to Ann.
 The marriage produced one daughter.